S413M-W17CH3N/M4G1K-W0RKSH0P/README.txt

 ---------------------------------- page 1 --------------------------------------

-We have the world's attention now, there's nothing we cannot do.
+Change the world, kid. there's nothing we can't do.
 1/1